Remote Patient Monitoring in Virginia.

 How does RPM work for providers in Virginia?

-Remote Patient Monitoring (RPM) is fully available to Virginia providers through Medicare CPT codes 99453, 99454, 99457, 99458.
+Remote Patient Monitoring (RPM) is available to Virginia providers through Medicare CPT codes 99453, 99454, 99457, 99458.
 Medicare covers RPM federally at uniform rates.
-VA Medicaid provides full supplementary coverage for dual-eligible patients.
-CCN Health provides FDA-cleared cellular devices, automated EHR documentation, and 24/7 clinical monitoring for Virginia practices and facilities implementing RPM programs.
+VA Medicaid provides partial supplementary coverage for dual-eligible patients.
+With 1.4M residents aged 65+ (15.6% of the population) and high prevalence of heart disease, diabetes, COPD, Virginia has strong demand for continuous vital sign monitoring.
+CCN Health provides FDA-cleared cellular devices and automated EHR documentation — integrating with 5+ major health systems including Sentara Healthcare and Inova Health System implementing RPM programs.
+As an Interstate Medical Licensure Compact member, Virginia facilitates cross-state RPM delivery.

 Medicare Billing